Asquidy/Asquidy.github.io/_papers/llmmarket.md

 ---
 layout: default
-title: "The Emerging Market for Intelligence: Pricing, Supply, and Demand for LLMs"
+title: "The Emerging Market for Intelligence: How Firms Buy and Sell AI"
-abstract: We document six facts about the structure and dynamics of the LLM market using API usage data from OpenRouter and Microsoft Azure.
-First, we show rapid growth in the number of models, creators, and inference providers, driven by open-source entrants.
-Second, we show price declines and persistent price heterogeneity across and within intelligence tiers, with open-source models being 90% cheaper than comparable closed-source models of the same intelligence.
-Third, we document market dynamism, with frequent turnover among leading models and creators.
-Fourth, we present evidence of horizontal and vertical differentiation, with no single model dominating across use cases, and demand for intelligence varying widely across applications.
-Fifth, we estimate preliminary short-run price elasticities just above one, suggesting limited scope for Jevons-Paradox effects.
-Finally, we show that although the share of firms that use multiple models increased over time, most firms concentrate their use on a single model, consistent with experimentation rather than persistent reliance on multiple models.
+abstract: "We describe the emerging business-to-business market for large language model (LLM) inference and document key empirical patterns in its supply, pricing, and dynamics, using data from OpenRouter.
+First, supply has expanded rapidly: the number of commercially available models, model creators, and inference providers has grown sharply, driven heavily by open-source entrants.
+Second, the price of intelligence has fallen roughly a thousandfold, and open-source models now cost about 90 percent less than comparable closed-source ones.
+Third, the market is highly dynamic, with frequent turnover among leading models and creators.
+Fourth, we document substantial horizontal and vertical differentiation: no single model dominates across use cases, and demand for intelligence varies widely across applications.
+We place these patterns in historical perspective alongside earlier general-purpose technologies."
 category: research
+journal: >-
-journal: "Accepted at the Journal of Economic Perspectives. <br> This paper supersedes \"Demand for LLMs: Descriptive Evidence on Substitution, Market Expansion, and Multi-Homing\"."
+  Forthcoming at the Journal of Economic Perspectives. <br> A longer paper with more results, including price elasticities, is available <a href="/assets/LLM_Demand_12_12_2025.pdf">here</a>. <br> This paper supersedes "Demand for LLMs: Descriptive Evidence on Substitution, Market Expansion, and Multi-Homing".
-link: "/assets/LLM_Demand_12_12_2025.pdf"
+link: "/assets/jep_llm_preprint.pdf"
-coauthors: with <a href="https://www.mertdemirer.com/"> Mert Demirer</a>, <a href="https://nadavtadelis.com/"> Nadav Tadelis</a>, and <a href="https://www.sidapeng.com/"> Sida Peng</a>
+coauthors: with <a href="https://www.mertdemirer.com/"> Mert Demirer</a> and <a href="https://nadavtadelis.com/"> Nadav Tadelis</a>
 js: "toggleMe('llmmarket'); return false;"
 js_abbrev: 'llmmarket'
 order: -2026.1
-trueyear: 2025
+trueyear: 2026
 peer: 1
 published: "0"
 ---